circonus/irondb-docs/operations.md

 # Operations

-## Data Storage

-The IRONdb service is called `svc:/circonus/irondb:default` (OmniOS) or `circonus-irondb` (EL7).
+The IRONdb service is called `svc:/circonus/irondb:default` (OmniOS) or `circonus-irondb` (EL7, Ubuntu).
 It listens externally on TCP port 2003, TCP and UDP port 8112, and locally on TCP port 32322.
 There are normally two processes, a parent and child.
 The parent process monitors the child, restarting it if it crashes.
 The child process provides the actual services, and is responsible for periodically "heartbeating" to the parent to show that it is making progress.

 IRONdb is sensitive to CPU and IO limits.
 If either resource is limited, you can see child processes being killed off by the parents when they do not heartbeat on time.

+## Logs

 Log files are located under `/irondb/logs` and include the following files:
  * accesslog